rise-cli/rise-functions/docs/index.md

 # Introduction to Rise Functions

-Rise Focus is a CLI which takes a `rise.mjs` file, and deploys AWS Lambda functions into your AWS account.
+Rise Functions is a CLI which takes a `rise.mjs` file, and deploys AWS Lambda functions into your AWS account.
 All lambda functions are located in a /functions folder.
 The goal of rise functions is to make building AWS Lambda functions as simple and straight forward as possible.

 ## Install